Custom Reference Integration¶

 });

-resolveReferences is your hook to fetch or derive metadata (CSL JSON, raw citations, etc.).
+resolveReferences is your hook to fetch or derive metadata (CSL JSON, raw citations, etc.) when you do not supply a references array alongside the snapshot.

 Use a consistent drag payload so the citation feature can consume it automatically: